GravityMsc/eslint-config-cetitiFE/README.md

 ### How to use:
 `npm install eslint eslint-config-cetitife -D`

-And you will install eslint,babel-eslint and three of plugins(react,jsx-ally,import) automaticly.
+And you will install babel-eslint and three of plugins(react,jsx-ally,import) automaticly.

-PS: If you want to use it in your editor eslint, please use `-g` instead of `-S` while you install.
+PS: If you want to use it in your editor eslint, please confirm you have installed eslint in your global environment `npm install eslint -g`
     This package is an experimental version following all of rules of Airbnb.
     you can custom your personal rules in your .eslint.js file.
 Here is an example
 ```